lucasrla/remarks/README.md

 # remarks

-Extract your marks (highlights, scribbles, annotations) and convert them to `Markdown`, `PDF`, `PNG`, and `SVG`.
+Extract annotations (text highlights and scribbles) and convert them to `Markdown`, `PDF`, `PNG`, and `SVG`.

-`remarks` works with PDFs annotated on [reMarkable™ paper tablets](https://remarkable.com), both 1st and 2nd generation.
+`remarks` works with documents annotated on [reMarkable™ paper tablets](https://remarkable.com) &mdash; both 1st and 2nd generation &mdash; up to software version `2.15.0.1067`.

-Please note that `remarks` is still highly experimental software.
-In any case, pull requests are warmly welcome!
+Note that `remarks` not only is highly experimental, it is _very likely to break_ after you update the software of your tablet.
+I might find some spare time to continue to maintain it, but I make no promises.

+`remarks` code is fairly straightforward but not elegant at all.
+It has been put together in a couple of hours.
+You are free to fork and run with it though ;)

+Most of the actual heavy lifting has been done by the open source community and PyMuPDF.
+See [Credits and Acknowledgements](#credits-and-acknowledgements).

 # Some use cases